The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

-By doing away the need for an extra postulate about initial quantum states, we only need two basic postulates, and we call the theory \textit{the Wentaculus}:
+By doing away with the need for an extra postulate about initial quantum states, we only need two basic postulates.
+I call the theory \textit{the Wentaculus}:

-Similar to the Quantum Mentaculus, the Wentaculus as it is also suffers from the quantum measurement problem.
+Similar to the Quantum Mentaculus, the Wentaculus also suffers from the quantum measurement problem.
 There are three promising solutions, each of which gives rise to a distinct version of the Wentaculus.

-First, there is the Everettian Wentaculus that looks exactly like the original Wentaculus.
-For this theory, we need to embrace the idea that there is a (vague) multiplicity of emergent worlds that is similar on the original Everettian theory.
+First, there is the Everettian Wentaculus that looks exactly like the basic Wentaculus.
+For this theory, we need to embrace the idea that there is a (vague) multiplicity of emergent worlds that is similar to the original Everettian theory.
 What is interesting about the Everettian Wentaculus is that it suggests an astonishing possibility.
-If the Initial Projection Hypothesis is interpreted as a fundamental law, then the theory is \textit{strongly deterministic}, in the sense of \citep{roger1989emperor} that the laws pick out a unique micro-history of the fundamental ontology (represented by $W(t)$).
+If IPH is interpreted as a fundamental law, then the theory is \textit{strongly deterministic}, in the sense of \citep{roger1989emperor} that the laws pick out a unique micro-history of the fundamental ontology (represented by $W(t)$).
 This theory does not postulate any objective probability.
+This is another step towards the Everettian aspiration of constructing a theory without any fundamental contingency.

 Second, the Bohmian Wentaculus postulates that, in addition to the universal density matrix $W$ that evolves unitarily according to the von Neumann equation, there are actual particles that have precise locations in physical space, represented by $\mathbb{R}^3$.
-The particle configuration $Q = (Q_1, Q_2, ... , Q_N) \in \mathbb{R}^{3N}$ follows the guidance equation (written for the $i$-th particle):\footnote{This version of the guidance equation is first proposed by \cite{bell1980broglie}, then discussed for a fundamental density matrix in \cite{durr2005role}.}
+The particle configuration $Q = (Q_1, Q_2, ... , Q_N) \in \mathbb{R}^{3N}$ follows the guidance equation (written for the $i$-th particle):\footnote{This version of the guidance equation is first proposed by \cite{bell1980broglie}, then recast as the dynamical equation for the fundamental density matrix in \cite{durr2005role}.}

 Moreover, the initial particle distribution is given by the density-matrix version of the quantum equilibrium distribution: